codecov/example-objc/README.md

 This repository serves as an **example** on how to use [Codecov Global][4] for Xcode in both Objective-C and Swift.

+> PS there is a Swift specific example here https://github.com/codecov/example-swift

 [![codecov.io](http://codecov.io/github/codecov/example-objc/branch/master/graphs/badge.svg)](http://codecov.io/github/codecov/example-objc)

 # Setup